The Scaramanga Six: Cabin Fever and The Dance of Death (2003–2007)

 In December 2003, the band released "The Poison Pen" as their half of a split single (with Beachbuggy).
 The third Scaramanga Six album, Cabin Fever, was released in April 2004, receiving rave reviews in the underground press.
 Trakmarx stated "The Scaramanga Six have talent, taste & humour in spades - all they need now is your patronage" while Gigwise commented that "Cabin Fever makes you laugh, stroke your imaginary goatee, dance like a frog on E and shit your pants in one hearing."
-The band toured around the UK and released two singles from the album - "We Rode The Storm" (November 2004) and "Horrible Face" (May 2005 - the latter another re-recording of a …Liar… song).
+The band toured around the UK and released two singles from the album—"We Rode The Storm" (November 2004) and "Horrible Face" (May 2005 - the latter another re-recording of a …Liar… song).

-At around this time, The Scaramanga Six became a quintet when multi-instrumentalist Chris Catalyst was brought into the band.
+At around this time, the Scaramanga Six became a quintet when multi-instrumentalist Chris Catalyst was brought into the band.
 Playing keyboards and trombone and singing backing vocals, he could also double on bass guitar and second drum kit, greatly expanding the band's live potential.
-Catalyst was a well-known "man-of-a-thousand bands" - besides his own Robochrist project, he had worked with The Sisters Of Mercy, AntiProduct, The Tanks With Wings and two Wildhearts spin-offs (God Damn Whores and Clam Abuse).
-In November 2005, The Scaramanga Six revealed new material via a split single (with Me Against Them), contributing "I Wear My Heart On My Sleeve".
+In November 2005, the Scaramanga Six revealed new material via a split single (with Me Against Them), contributing "I Wear My Heart On My Sleeve".

-In 2006, following Anthony Sargeant's departure (and temporary fill-ins by Steve Gilchrist and James Kenosha), "Maraca" Gareth Champion joined The Scaramanga Six as the band's new drummer.
+In 2006, following Anthony Sargeant's departure (and temporary fill-ins by Steve Gilchrist and James Kenosha), "Maraca" Gareth Champion joined the Scaramanga Six as the band's new drummer.
 Along with the Morricones and Arnez, he would form a core quartet for the band which has continued to the present day.